loopbackio/loopback.io/pages/en/contrib/series.md

 folder: mydoc
 ---

+{%include note.html content="LoopBack documentation is not currently using this feature.
+" %}

 ## Using series for pages

 You create a series by looking for all pages within a tag namespace that contain certain frontmatter.
 Here's a [demo][mydoc_seriesdemo1]</a>.